galaxyproject/SARS-CoV-2/MCRA/README.md

 ------

-## Jupyter notebook and actual MCRA
+## Jupyter notebook and the actual MCRA

 The notebook containing the estimate [is in this repository](MCRA_Estimation_Notebook.ipynb).